ychu19/ml-models/README.md

 ## Conclusion

-The ultimate goal for this project is to create
-This document records the first step
+The ultimate goal for this project is to create show the proportion of different ethnic food (like Korean, Chinese, Mexican, etc.) each grocery store has for consumers to decide where to shop.
+This document records the first stage of the project - identifying ethnic food among all the other product items.

 ## Next Steps
+- Figure out a better way to classify food items.
+The nmf topic modeling adopted here doesn't really produce meaningful topics vis-a-vis countries of origin of the food items.